vlingo/xoom-symbio/README.md

    - JPA standard: `JPAObjectStoreDelegate` for JPA implementations, including EclipseLink, OpenJPA, and Hibernate

 ### State Storage
-The `StateStore` is a simple CQRS Key-CLOB/BLOB storage mechanism that can be run against a number of persistence engines.
+The `StateStore` is a simple CQRS Key-Value (Key-CLOB/BLOB) storage mechanism that can be run against a number of persistence engines.
 Use it for both Command/Write Models and Query/Read Models.
 These are the available storage implementations:

    - In-memory binary: `InMemoryBinaryStateStoreActor`